 - Assume every exam is open book/open notes.
 Approach designing the exams like you might approach a take-home exam.

 - Use time windows and time limits wisely.
-Sakai and Canvas allow you to set a time window (during which students can choose to take the exam: for instance, could be any time between Monday, March 30 at 7am and Thursday, April 2 at 8pm) in addition to a time limit for the exam.
+Canvas allows you to set a time window (during which students can choose to take the exam: for instance, could be any time between Monday, March 30 at 7am and Thursday, April 2 at 8pm) in addition to a time limit for the exam.
 Although the student can choose to take the exam at any point during the window, the time limit will restrict how long they can spend on the exam.
 For instance, you can set the timer to limit the student to taking the exam for one hour.
 After that hour is up, the student will no longer have access even if the window has not closed.

 - Use open-ended questions that require higher-order thinking skills when possible.
 When students have a limited amount of time to compose a response, they’ll have to rely on their knowledge to answer the questions.